nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific list of order items.
+1. User requests to delete a specific list of order items
-2. CakeCollate deletes the specified order items.
+2. CakeCollate deletes the specified order items

     Use case ends.